 Sometimes, I imagine I’m a well-known writer.
-With all of my other imaginary qualities, I’m a splendidly-rounded personality.
 The truth is, however, that I have a hard time expressing myself.
-My emotions don’t translate well into prose.
+Emotions often don’t translate well into prose.

 But tonight I’m thinking that maybe that’s not such a bad thing.
 Expressing myself doesn’t have to be my notable character attribute.
 What if I were a good listener instead?